 And if you need any more proof about the intelligence of the versatile dog, just look at all the roles he can fulfill.
 Nowadays, the German Shepherd dog breed has been utilized as a police dog, military dog, guide dog, guard dog, protection dog, and many more.

 Being that the ranking is done by working intelligence, it is no surprise that the Golden Retriever found his way on the list.
 After all, if there is one dog that will listen to almost any command, and obeys you 100%, that is the Golden Retriever.
 One of the most popular dog breeds, the Retriever is friendly and smart.

 Nowadays, the Golden Retriever is used as a family pet, but also as a service dog.
 They are not used for retrieving as they were used to.

-In terms of being a service dog, the Golden Retriever has found his way in carrying for medical patients, especially those with epilepsy.
+In terms of being a service dog and therapy dog, the Golden Retriever has found his way in carrying for medical patients, especially those with epilepsy.
 The dog can basically detect the seizure before it happens, and calm the patient.

 It is a shame that this breed gets such a bad reputation.
 Yes, they look scary and fierce, but they are not as dangerous as their reputation suggests.